Friday, January 29, 2021

 As to the third one, setting shorter time limits was found in the studies to be the most powerful single remedy for the procrastination.
 This might mean encouraging the procrastinator to establish shorter decision time limits for themselves.
 But more commonly, it consists of the marketer setting short time limits on an offer.

 The objective is to help your customers and clients set protocols for themselves in determining when it’s wise to move slowly toward a final decision and when it’s best to conclude swiftly.
 At the same time, we don’t want to punish those who have missed an opportunity.
-Research indicates they’ll be doing enough of that on their own.
+They’ll be doing enough of that on their own.

 Studies at University of Miami and University of Kentucky uncovered two ways a retailer can shortcut consumer irritation at missing a big sale: